Lincoln-Yuji/Linux-Config/README.md

 So in case the repo is not into ~/.config we can use --target flag to force a different target.

-Another we also use -t as a simpler aproach:
+We can also use -t as a simpler aproach:

 ```
 stow -t <path> ALACRITTY/ NVIM/ ...